Manuscript format: get your novel ready for submission

 A scene is a part of the story that all takes place at one time and place.

-Whenever the narrative jumps (e.g. in time or place) there should be an indication.
-In a finished novel, this is often just a couple of blank lines, but in a manuscript you should make a specific marker, so the agent or publisher knows there’s a deliberate jump, not a continuity or formatting error.
+Whenever the narrative jumps (e.g. in time or place) you should indicate it.
+In a finished novel, this indicator is often just a couple of blank lines, but in a manuscript you should make a specific marker, so the agent or publisher knows there’s a deliberate jump, not a continuity or formatting error.

 The hash symbol ‘#’, an asterisk ‘*’ or a few dashes ‘—‘ are all acceptable markers of a scene break.